odajohannessen/bastion/README.md

 ### DisplaySecret
 This page has the address /{id}, in case of a valid secret ID (GUID) format the DisplaySecret page is shown.
-If the secret exists, and you are an inteded receiver, or the secret has no receivers, the secret will be displayed.
+If the secret exists, and you are an intended receiver, or the secret has no receivers, the secret will be displayed.
-If the secret does not exist, or has already been viewed once, there will be an error message.
+If the secret does not exist, or has already been viewed once, an error message will be shown.

 ### Oops
-In case a value is entered which does not correspond to a valid ID (GUID) format, the user is redirected to this page.
+In the case a value is entered which does not correspond to a valid ID (GUID) format, the user is redirected to this page.

 ### About
-Short description of Bastion.
+Short description of the Bastion secret sharing solution.

 ### Logout
 A page setup to redirect to index after a user logs out.

 ## Shared
-Contains different razor components which are used in several pages.
+Contains razor components which are used in several pages.

 ## Managers
 ### LoggingManager
-The logging manager sets up logging towards application insights.
+The logging manager sets up logging towards Application Insights in Azure.

 ### CopyToClipBoardManager
 The copy to clip board manager is utilized to copy text to the user's clip board.

 ## Helpers
 ### GetSecretFromKeyVaultHelper
-A helper method for retreiving a secret from the key vault.
+A helper method for retrieving a secret from the key vault.

 ### GetUserAssignedDefaultCredentials
 A helper method which returns Default Azure Credentials for the user assigned managed identity which is set up for the resources.

 ## Bastion.Tests
-The test project contains four unit tests.
+The test project contains three unit tests.

 # EndOfSecretLifetime
 The EndOfSecretLifetime is a function app timer trigger which is run every 5 minutes.
 It checks if any secrets have expired, and deletes them if they have.